squaresLab/BugZoo/docs/integration_artefacts.rst

 =============================

 In this section, we describe how to integrate your own dataset of software artefacts with RepairBox.
+**But wait, why would I want to add my dataset to RepairBox?**
 Integrating your dataset allows yourself and others to use RepairBox to write elegant, reproducible, executable experiment designs for your empirical studies.